openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Discovery Endpoint

-This is an HTTPS endpoint offered by the Wallet.
-The Discovery Request MUST be sent as an HTTPS GET request or an HTTP redirect to the Discovery Endpoint URL defined in (#wallet-metadata).
+This is an endpoint offered by the Wallet.
+The Discovery Request can be sent as a HTTPS GET or a HTTP redirect or via a platform specific mechanims, i.e. Android Intents, to the Discovery Endpoint URL defined in (#wallet-metadata).

-The HTTPS URL MUST contain a single URI query parameter `discovery` where the value is the JSON object as defined above.
+The request URI contains a single query parameter `discovery` where the value is the JSON object as defined above.

 ## Presentation Endpoint